richardcavell/BASICloader/README.txt

   * Commodore 64

 A number of computer models that are similar to the above machines will be able to run the output as well.
+The Color Computer can be referred to as "Coco".

 The BASIC program that is output by BASICloader incorporates the machine language program as data.
 If run on the target machine, it will poke the